Henriqueperoni/CI-MS3-Books-World/README.md

 Testing documentation can be found [HERE](static/testing/TESTING.md)

 ## Project barriers and solutions
 - In the View List page when I tried to add a new input field in the edit modal, it was duplicating all the inputs the were already created, instead of only add one.
 I realised that was happening because of a for loop, so I wrapped the div with the input field inside another div and change the JS function to append new fields to this outer div.
 - The form inside the edit modal in the View List page was duplicating all input fields when clicking "Add Book", instead to only add one field at the time the button was clicked.
 It was happening because the JS function was appending to each element with a determined class.
-I created a div and put the input fields inside it, and change the JS function to append the new input to the div just created.
+I created a div and put the input fields inside it, and change the JS function to append the new input to the div just created.(Some changes were made in the project, and the "Add Book" option no longer exist, but the same code was used to adding more vendors when adding a new book into a list)
 - Following the advice of my mentor, I decided to change how the books from the lists are displayed.
 My initial idea was only to display the book cover of each book, but for a better user experience, I decided to add the name of the books and author.
 Also, an option that redirects the user to a vendor to purchase the book.
 Now when a user creates a new list, a new document is created in the database with an empty array called "books".
 After the users create a new list, they will be encouraged to add books into it, once a new book is created, the ObjectID of this book will be pushed to that "books" array.

 ## Deployment

 ### Project Creation
 - To create this project the [CI Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template).
 - I was then directed to the create new repository from template page and entered in my desired repository name, then clicked create repository from template button.
 - Once created, I navigated to my new repository on GitHub and clicked the Gitpod button which built my workspace.

 ### Deployment to Heroku